Image of Pelé shines bright for Brazilian fans at World Cup - WHIZ News

 Pelé had a colon tumor removed last year, but neither his family nor the hospital have said whether it had spread.

 A few thousand people were at the Brazilian fans’ gathering point in Doha on Monday to cheer for the team in the match against South Korea in the round of 16.
-Many would be heading to Stadium 974 to watch the game.
+Many headed to Stadium 974 to watch the game.

 “Everyone is thinking and talking about him,” said 44-year-old Alexandre Carola, a Santos fan who traveled from Sao Paulo to watch Brazil play.
 “We are here, praying and hoping that he can recover as soon as possible.
 And I’m sure that when he watches the match on TV and sees this movement to wish him well, to send him this energy, I’m sure that it will give him more strength to get better and soon return home to his family and friends.”